volatiletech/abcweb/README.md

 ### FAQ

-### Why did you choose to use Gulp 4?
+### Why did you choose to use Gulp?

-We decided to use [Gulp 4](https://github.com/gulpjs/gulp/tree/4.0) for our build system and task running.
+We decided to use [Gulp](https://github.com/gulpjs/gulp/tree/4.0) for our build system and task running.
 We realize that some people may not enjoy having a Nodejs dependency so we've made this entirely optional (`abcweb new --no-gulp`), however we highly recommend using it due to the conveniences it provides.
 Unfortunately there are no robust solutions in the Go